kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 ==============================================

 Marks a user unsubscribed for an email campaign launch so it will be counted in the campaign statistics.
-It affects the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, which makes segmentation based on unsubscribed possible.
+It affects the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, and makes segmentation based on unsubscribed contacts possible.

 It **does not change** the opt-in status of the contact, this must be done with an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.